Students completing a Mathematics degree must complete two different set of requirements, general education (GE) and major requirements.

-This applied math option is intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences with options in physics or chemistry.
+Applied Math has two options, the Physics or Chemistry track.
+The Applied Math concentration is intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.
 Students will be well prepared for a career or graduate-level study in engineering, computer science, physics, architecture and more.

 "Mathematics is applicable to many different aspects of biology, and new applications are continually being found."
-This major is designed to prepare a student for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.
+The Math Biology track is designed to prepare a student for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.

 The Education Track is designed for students seeking secondary education licensure in mathematics.
+Students in the Math Education track will seek teaching certification in a graduate school setting after their undergraduate degree.
 By learning the foundational logic within a wide scope of math topics from calculus to abstract algebra, this track helps to generate strong educators with exemplary content knowledge as well as the ability to analyze, decipher, and explain math in diverse ways.

 The Department of Mathematics has developed a double major that combines the mathematics and actuarial science majors.
 Students will receive the foundations in actuarial science while strengthening their skills in classical mathematics.
 Students will have a strong background to enter the actuarial science field or attend graduate school.